SJSU272Lab/Horo/Documents/AWSForHoro.md

 **_How it works?_**

 When someone accesses a file through your S3 bucket, it acts just like a regular file host.
 When someone accesses a file through CloudFiles though, it requests the file from your S3 bucket (the origin) and caches it at the CDN server closest to the orignial request for all subsequent requests.
-It's a little more complicated than that, but that's the general idea.